elastic/kibana/x-pack/plugins/integrations_manager/README.md

 ```

 ## Development
+### Branch
-We're using a long-running feature branch [`feature-integrations-manager`](https://github.com/elastic/kibana/tree/feature-integrations-manager). [jfsiii](http://github.com/jfsiii) will keep the branch up-to-date with `master` by doing a `git merge master` periodically (a few times a week?).
+We're using a long-running feature branch [`feature-integrations-manager`](https://github.com/elastic/kibana/tree/feature-integrations-manager). [jfsiii](http://github.com/jfsiii) will keep the branch up-to-date with `master` by periodically running `git merge master` locally and pushing.
+We use this workflow because the `kibana` repo only allows "squash and merge" commits (some background at https://github.com/elastic/kibana/pull/38255#issuecomment-499839073).

 ### Feature development
 Develop new features under branches in your own fork of `elastic/kibana`, then make PR's against [`elastic:feature-integrations-manager`](https://github.com/elastic/kibana/tree/feature-integrations-manager). e.g. work in `yourname:123456-feature-description` and create a PR to merge that into `elastic:feature-integrations-manager`.
 See https://github.com/elastic/kibana/pull/37950 for an example.

 ### Getting started
  1. In one shell: start the [registry service](https://github.com/elastic/integrations-registry).
-See [thier docs](https://github.com/elastic/integrations-registry#running) for more information.
+See [thier docs](https://github.com/elastic/integrations-registry/blob/master/README.md#running) for more information.
  1. In another shell: `yarn es snapshot`
- 1. In another shell: `yarn start --no-base-path` in another
+ 1. In another shell: `yarn start --no-base-path`